atkm/origami/README.md

-# (veewee Fusion Templating Engine) #
+# origami #

 * * * * *

-A templating engine for veewee's configuration files, which is meant to complement veewee.
+A templating engine for veewee's configuration files, whose goal is to complement veewee.
 It creates working configuration files just from os/distro names.
 Also, veewee has a poor library of configuration files for its use with Fusion. veewee-configuration files created by this program can serve as templates for those who are somewhat familiar with veewee and/or kickstart.